Chern-Simons Splitting of 2+1D Pure Yang-Mills Theory at Large Distances: Conclusion

-We have shown that three dimensional pure YM theory acts like a topological theory at certain limited scales.
-When the distance is large enough but finite, YM theory splits into two CS terms with levels $k/2$ and $-k/2$, very similar to the splitting of topologically massive AdS gravity model.
-At very large distances, these two CS terms cancel to make YM theory trivial, as required by the existence of a mass gap.
 Together with our previous work on TMYM theory\cite{yildirim}, we have shown that both YM and TMYM theories exhibit CS splitting at large scales, just as predicted by their gravitational analogues.
+These results show that the analogy between TMYM theory and TMAdSG is more extensive than previously thought.
 For both YM and TMYM theories, this limited topological region can be exploited to incorporate link invariants of knot theory.